Health insurance for over 50s

 Helpful tip

-You don’t have to add your kids to your new health insurance policy.
-In fact, if they’re 18, they could take out their own policy.
-Going through health insurance options together can be a way to set them up with some important life skills, impart your wisdom, and find your next policy while you’re at it.
+You don’t have to add your grown-up kids to your health insurance policy.
+If your children are 18 or older, they could take out their own policy – which means going through health insurance options together can help them learn some important life skills, impart your wisdom and help you find your next policy while you’re at it.
+Getting health insurance while they’re young can also help them access special age-based discounts and incentives.

 Andres Gutierrez